Dina McMillian states that "It works whether you recognize it or not, agree or not, resist or not."

 It was important to hear and take in that this happens subconsciously and at a level that's much deeper than conscious thought.
 Our brains get hijacked.

-McMillan says, "the abuser will direct their attention to your emotions to divert the other actions and will want to underestimate the impact.
+McMillan says, "The abuser will direct their attention to your emotions to divert the other actions and will want to underestimate the impact.
 You are so overtaken by him you’ll want to overlook it, too."

-1. Sharing secrets too soon.
+1. They share secrets too soon

 They want you to share your secrets and be vulnerable.

-2. They come on strong, fast.
+2. They come on strong, and fast

 Everything is too much, too soon.

-3. You suddenly feel you've known them forever — but you haven't.
+3. You suddenly feel you've known them forever — but you haven't

 You’ll quickly feel you’ve known them for a long time.